-I was barely 18 and had not decided if I would be going to college or go to work for Grandmother like she wanted.
-Now that she was gone that decision would be simple, if I could afford it, since I planned to move out on my own.
+I was barely 18 and had not decided if I would be going to college or go to work for Grandmother like the way she wanted.
+Now that she was gone, that decision would be simple, if I could afford it, since I planned to move out on my own.
 I would probably go to school at University of Southern Florida or University of Miami.
-I was not a great student but I shared my Grandmother's love and respect for the sea.
+I was not a great student but I shared my Grandmother’s love and respect for the sea.
 Hell, I was almost raised on it since I was six.
 From the two bad storms, when I was younger (Almost 10 years ago), I had learned that the sea ruled, not man.
 It would be a tribute maybe to Grandmother that she and I would agree on.
 We both loved the open water.

 I still lived in the same house my Mother and Father did.
 I refused to call it home though and would soon be out of there.
-Home, if I could call anywhere home was either one of Grandmother's ships or even her place.
+Home, if I could call anywhere home was either one of Grandmother’s ships or even her place.
 I would apply to both schools shortly and maybe rent a place near where I would be going or check out the costs for the dorm.
-High school would be over in few weeks and it was a little late to apply for college but, I was in no real rush.
-I did want to move out near which college I would eventually be going to.
-When she was still alive I stayed with Grandmother at her home.
+High school would be over in few weeks and it was a little late to apply for college but I was in no real rush.
+I did want to move out near which college I would eventually be going.
+When she was still alive, I stayed with Grandmother at her home.
 It was not something I did when she had died.
 It did not seem right to do without her.

 When I got to their house, I heard the sounds from my Mother and Father arguing.
 This was not new, nor unexpected.
 You would think on a night like this they both would show some respect.
 Then I remembered once more that this had become a daily occurrence.